 Which card you choose should be based on the type of travel you enjoy, where you spend the most money, and what additional travel benefits fit your lifestyle.
 To help you pick the perfect card, we’ve come up with a list of Canada’s best travel credit cards based on different categories.

-- Scotiabank Gold American Express and American Express Cobalt — Best travel rewards credit cards for everyday spending
+- Scotiabank Gold American Express and American Express Cobalt — Best travel credit cards for everyday spending

 - BMO World Elite MasterCard — Honourable mention

 - More on the best credits cards — View a full list of top cards by category